Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 Renewal of your competency card may be done by mail.
 Simply download and complete the Renewal form (PDF), attach a copy of last year’s competency card and current insurance information, include the appropriate payment as indicated on the form, and mail to Bay County Builders Services.

 No. We only enforce codes in the unincorporated areas.
-Each municipality has their own Code Enforcement Department.
-Phone numbers for the municipalities code enforcement are:
+Each municipality has their own Code Enforcement Department:

 No. The Builders Services Division enforces all building codes.